rafapb/nd00333_AZMLND_Capstone/README.md

 After the deployment, a REST API endpoint is available.
 In the Consume tab of the endpoint, there are the REST endpoint and authentication keys, which are used in the endpoint script to make a prediction based on input values.

-The following image shows ACI web service configuration:
+The following image shows the ACI web service configuration:

 ![ACI](/img/3-ACI.png)